developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/about/index.md

 ## New in v1.6

 #### Android Jelly Bean Deprecated
 Enterprise Browser 1.6 and higher will no longer support devices running Android Jelly Bean.
-For Jelly Bean support, please use [Enterprise Browser 1.5](/enterprise-browser/1-5) or below versions for Android Jelly Bean device support.
+For Jelly Bean support, please use [Enterprise Browser 1.5](../../../../enterprise-browser/1-5) or below versions for Android Jelly Bean device support.

-Enterprise Browser 1.6 offers support for Android 6.0 Marshmallow on new and existing Zebra devices, and a range of additional new features for Android devices.

 #### Zebra Android Device Support
+Enterprise Browser 1.6 now supports new and existing devices running Android 5.0 Lollipop and 6.0 Marshmallow:

 * ET50 with Android Lollipop
 * ET55 with Android Lollipop
 * MC18 with Android Lollipop